 As children progress through the key stage and into Year Two, they will begin to apply basic movements to a range of activities which focus on further developing both gross and fine motor skills.
 These will include hitting objects with a bat or the hand, tracking and retrieving rolling balls and walking, running and travelling at a variety of speeds.
 Children will also begin to recognise rules and strategies and apply them in competitive and cooperative games.
 Finally, children will start to describe why we take part in exercise and why we enjoy it.

 At the start of the juniors, children continue to apply and develop a broader range of skills through running, jumping, throwing and catching and move on to using these in isolation and in combination.
 Through dance and gymnastics children in Years Three and Four will learn how to use skills in different ways linking them to make sequences of movement.
 Towards the summer term, children in year three will experience racket and ball sports such as cricket and tennis, they will begin to learn the rules, and develop their batting and hitting skills within the game.
 By the time they reach Year Four, children will become more secure in their knowledge of rules and strategy and will be able to apply these to team games, which may be modified if necessary.

 By the time children reach Upper Key Stage Two, children will take part in competitive games and will be able to apply principles suitable for attacking and defending.
 In contrast to key stage one, in which children worked individually, children will now be expected to communicate and collaborate with each other within a team.
 They will be more adept at understanding how to improve their own skills by comparing their performances with previous ones and will demonstrate an understanding of, and desire to, achieve their personal best.
 Additionally, children will begin to critically evaluate the performance of others, giving specific feedback based on their understanding of skills previously taught.

-Mrs R Preedy (PE Coordinator)
+Miss E Holmes & Mrs R Preedy (PE Coordinators)